Bushwalking

 Interstate Bushwalking requires the approval of the relevant State.

-Hazardous Or Prohibited/Restricted Areas
+Hazardous or Prohibited/Restricted Areas

 Several areas in Victoria have special rules for camping and hiking, which can be hazardous or restricted.
 These include: